Types of Crowdfunding for Business: Debt, Equity, or Rewards

 Let’s zoom in on the three categories into which most of these platforms fall: rewards, debt, and equity crowdfunding.

 When the average person thinks about crowdfunding, they’re probably actually thinking about rewards-based crowdfunding websites.
-That’s because crowdfunding has almost become synonymous with Kickstarter — perhaps the prototypical rewards crowdfunding platform — in the public mind.
+That’s because crowdfunding has almost become synonymous with Kickstarter (see our review)– perhaps the prototypical rewards crowdfunding platform — in the public mind.
 Rewards crowdfunding can be just the ticket for entrepreneurs and small businesses looking to raise money and stay out of debt, particularly if their venture involves the production of tangible goods that can be offered to backers as rewards.

 Kickstarter is an example of a pure rewards crowdfunding site.
 Kickstarter requires that your venture offer tangible rewards to your backers — it’s not optional.
 The very first rule on their Rules Page states “Projects must create something to share with others.”
 In Kickstarter’s vision of rewards crowdfunding, the reward is an integral part of the project, not just a side benefit of supporting a campaign.
 This is why Kickstarter is an ideal crowdfunding platform for creative projects involving gadgets.
 From 3D printers to Apple Watch chargers to hoverboards, all manners of tech projects have found fundraising success with Kickstarter.
 Another genre of business project well-suited to rewards crowdfunding is tabletop gaming.
 In fact, board game campaigns have gotten so popular that the current renaissance in elaborate, art-heavy board games is almost entirely attributable to Kickstarter.

-The other big players in the rewards-based crowdfunding field are Indiegogo and GoFundMe.
+The other big players in the rewards-based crowdfunding field are Indiegogo (see our review) and GoFundMe (see our review).
 Unlike Kickstarter, however, campaigners are not required to provide rewards to backers — it’s simply an option.
 Campaigns on these sites that don’t offer rewards are engaged in donation-based crowdfunding, which I’ve chosen not to focus on, as such campaigns are better-suited to personal and charitable causes than business causes.
 As it happens, Indiegogo is a great place from which to originate a rewards crowdfunding campaign, particularly in the realm of technology and design.
 If you’re thinking about launching a rewards crowdfunding project and you’ve got something cool to offer potential backers, Kickstarter and Indiegogo are the first places I’d recommend looking.
 Given Kickstarter’s unmatched ability to draw site views and its second-to-none media outreach, this platform may be the most desirable for a rewards campaign.
 However, it is also the most exclusive, and many projects have found crowdfunding success with Indiegogo after having been rejected from Kickstarter.
 Indiegogo is a great platform for art and film projects as well.

 Rewards crowdfunding platforms typically keep about 5% of what you raise as fees, and the payment processor will take an additional cut — normally around 2.9% + 30 cents per donation.